 Print the templates for the scalloped legs and tape the sheets together matching the registration marks.
 Cut out the template, then position the template on the pieces for the front legs aligning the straight edge with the edge of the board and trace around the template with a pencil.
 Cut the legs using a jigsaw with a scrolling blade ( a narrow jigsaw blade for cutting curves) or a bandsaw with a 1/8″ blade.
-See this tutorial for more information.
+See this tutorial on how to cut legs with a template for more information.

 Cut the pieces for the back legs, the side framing, and the side panels.
 With the pocket hole jig set for 3/4″ material, drill pocket holes in each end of the framing pieces as well as all four edges of the panels.
 Secure the framing pieces to the legs using glue and 1-1/4″ pocket hole screws.
 Secure the panels to the legs and framing pieces using glue and 1-1/4″ pocket hole screws.
 The back face of the panels will be flush with the inside face of the legs and framing pieces.
 Note that there will be a right side and a left side.